mysteriumnetwork/documentation/content/developers/index.md

 ---
+title: Developer quick start
-title: Quick start
+sidebar_title: Quick start
 description: How to build and extend on top of Mysterium Network
 ---

 ## Quick start for developers

-Setting up your environment for building, running and testing Mysterium node doesnt have to be hard.
-The minimum required software to set up is:
+The minimum required software to set up for running, building and testing Mysterium node is:

 | Software           | Minimum Version |
 |--------------------|-----------------|